SFe-Team-was-taken/SFe/sfe-specification-4.0u16.md

 The base preset fallback implementation in section 8.8 is designed to work with almost any `byBankMSB` and `byBankLSB` structure, including missing presets.
 However, this implementation may be too complicated, and players compatible with SFe 4.0 levels 1 to 3 may use a simpler system to implement base preset fallback.
 (Update 3)

+### 10.1.7 xdta-list sub-chunk (Update 16)

+The sub-chunks nested inside the `xdta-list` sub-chunk use the exact same structure and rules as their `pdta-list` counterparts, allowing the reuse of `pdta-list` parsers with minimal changes.

+If an application cannot display more than fourty characters, the extended name fields may be ignored.

+Software may copy `pdta-list` values into `xdta-list`, but values must be handled as described in this specification, for example ignoring values.

 ## 10.2 Sample compatibility

 ### 10.2.1 SFe Compression and uncompressed containerised mode (Update 9)